 Interview questions will focus on the history of your marriage, how you interact in the day-to-day, and what your plans for the future are as a couple.
 Be prepared for some personal questions, and answer as openly and honestly as possible.
 It is important to note that “I don’t know” is a valid answer and a much better option than guessing or making something up on the spot.

 While it is most common for a couple to be interviewed together, there are circumstances where you will instead have separate interviews (Often referred to as a Stokes interview).
 The three main reasons this may happen are that USCIS identified some red flags that may suggest a fraudulent marriage, such as a very short marriage, a significant age gap, or having different addresses.
 They may have uncovered evidence that could point towards fraud or may decide during a regular interview that the Stokes format is needed to explore a piece of evidence that comes up within the interview.

 What Happens After the Marriage Interview?

 After the interview, you may either be approved or denied.
 If more information is needed, however, you may be called in to give a second interview or sent a request for more evidence (RFE).
-Whether you are going into an interview for the first time or have received an RFE, consulting an immigration attorney can give you the best chance of success.
+Whether you are going into an interview for the first time or have received an RFE, consulting a seasoned marriage-based green card advocate can give you the best chance of success.